 - Find a New Mentor.
 And Pay Up to Get Her.
 It’s a new year, and by the end of it, you’ll almost be a whole new company.
 It’s time to add a new mentor to help you scale.
 And pay up.
 The best ones don’t work for free.
 I don’t mean cash, I mean a fair amount of equity.
 The folks that helped you get to $1m, to $5m, to $10m, etc. are still great.
 But add to your mentor team.
 Being a CEO isn’t a lonely job on a daily basis, but too many tough decisions are made too solo, without a good mentor.
 Add one to the team.

 - Drive Up Your NPS.
-And Set a Big Goal and Make it Everyone’s.
+And Set a Big Goal and Make it Everyone’s Goal.
 I know you’ve heard this from me before (more here).
-But in 2017, brands matter more than ever.
+But with so many 1000s of SaaS vendors now, often 100s in any category, brands matter more than ever.
 Because there’s vendor fatigue.
 Too many SaaS companies selling too many products.
-Happy customers and second order revenue are your best secret weapon.
+Happy customers and second-order revenue are your best secret weapon.
 More than ever.
 Most importantly, make it a company-wide goal.
 Make everyone in the company in charge of driving NPS up to 50, or up 10 points, or whatever goal is appropriate.
 Make it a goal for everyone – and magic will happen.